burnbright/silverstripe-externalurlfield/README.md

 Website: http://username:password@www.hostname.com:81/path?arg=value#anchor
 Website Nice: www.hostname.com/path
 Website Domain: www.hostname.com
+Website Domain No WWW: hostname.com
 ```

 ## Form Usage

 Handled by `ExternalURLField` (FormField).

+Validation is handled by the html5 pattern attribute, and also server side by [a more robust regular expression](https://gist.github.com/dperini/729294).
-The produced field uses the html5 `type="url"` attribute.
+The field uses the html5 `type="url"` attribute.

-You can configure various parts of the url to be required or stripped out, or untouched.
+You can configure various parts of the url to be required or stripped out, or untouched upon saving.

  * **true**: enforce requirement
  * **false**: strip out